Customer service

 3. Ability to multitask

-As customer support is one of the most chaotic departments within a company, a support rep must be able to multitask seamlessly between tasks like handling high-priority tickets, documenting solution articles, and preparing notes for meetings/events in a way such that their time and energy is divided optimally.
+As customer support is one of the most chaotic departments within a company, a support rep must be able to multitask seamlessly between tasks like handling high-priority tickets, documenting solution articles, and preparing notes for meetings/events in a way such that their time and energy are divided optimally.

 4. Attention to detail